liii-p/trivia-app/README.md

 - Handling types with TypeScript (I came across multiple type errors throughout the development process)
 - Figuring out how to use .map to dynamically display values
 - Testing with Vitest and React Testing Library (understanding how to translate my thought process into actual testing code was a challenge)
+- Moving onto the API, it was interesting to figure out the DB schema design and implementing it within Spring Boot.

 ## What I'm currently working on: